opencast/annotation-tool/documentation/opencast-installation.md

     </feature>
     ...

-After this you can continue with the __Building Opencast__ section of the Opencast insatlation manual.
+After this you can continue with the __Building Opencast__ section of the Opencast installation manual.

 ## Using the Tool